How To Modify Your Hosts Files On Windows, Mac And Ubuntu

-Microsoft kept the hosts file alive in Windows networking which is why it varies very little whether used in Windows, OS X or Linux.
+Microsoft kept the host’s file alive in Windows networking which is why it varies very little whether used in Windows, OS X or Linux.
 The syntax stays mostly the same across all platforms.
 Most hosts files will have several entries for loopback.
-We can use that for the basic example for the typical syntax.
+We can use that for the basic example of the typical syntax.

 The first part will be the location to redirect the address to, the second part will be the address that you will want to redirect, and the third part is the comment.
 They can be separated by a space, but for ease of reading are typically separated by one or two tabs.